dac70r/Workspace/Cyclone_10_LP/NIOS_II/readme.md

-# NIOS II Blinky on Cyclone 10 LP Evaluation Kit
+# Using NIOS II to do Blinky with Timer Peripheral on Cyclone 10 LP Evaluation Kit

 # Skills learnt: